sco-edge/E2FL/flower/README_wwjang.md

 ## Setting up a Jetson Orin NX

-> These steps have been validated for a Jetson Orin-NX Dev Kit.
+> These steps have been validated for a Jetson Orin NX Dev Kit.

-1. **Install JetPack 5.1.2 on your Jetson device**
+1. **Install JetPack 6.0 on your Jetson device**

    - Download the JetPack 6.0 image from [NVIDIA-embedded](https://developer.nvidia.com/embedded/jetpack-sdk-60), note that you might need an NVIDIA developer account.
-   테스트에 사용한 reComputer J4012 모델은 [seeed studio](https://wiki.seeedstudio.com/reComputer_J4012_Flash_Jetpack/)에서 제공한 방식으로 JetPack 6.0을 설치하였다.
-JetPack 5.1.2까지도 NVIDIA 사이트에서 다운을 받아 설치할 수 있엇다.

-   - 본인이 소유한 Jetson 모델에 따라 NVIDIA-embedded site에 있는 steps을 따르면 된다.
+For our testing, we used the reComputer J4012 model and installed JetPack 6.0 by following the instructions provided by [Seeed Studio](https://wiki.seeedstudio.com/reComputer_J4012_Flash_Jetpack/).
+(Optional) If you are using an older Jetson model, you may still download and install JetPack 5.1.2 from NVIDIA’s website, although the current setup has been validated with JetPack 6.0.

+   - Installation procedures may vary slightly depending on the Jetson model you own.
+Please refer to the appropriate instructions on the NVIDIA Embedded site or the Seeed Studio site for your specific board.

-2. **ㄴet up the device.** The first time you boot your Orin-NX you should plug it into a display to complete the installation process.
+2. **Set up the device.** The first time you boot your Orin NX you should plug it into a display to complete the installation process.
 After that, a display is no longer needed for this example but you could still use it instead of connecting to your device over ssh.

-3. **Setup Docker**: Docker comes pre-installed with the Ubuntu image provided by NVIDIA.
+3. **Set up Docker**: Docker comes pre-installed with the Ubuntu image provided by NVIDIA.
 But for convenience, we will create a new user group and add our user to it (with the idea of not having to use `sudo` for every command involving docker (e.g. `docker run`, `docker ps`, etc)).
 More details about what this entails can be found in the [Docker documentation](https://docs.docker.com/engine/install/linux-postinstall/).
 You can achieve this by doing:

    ```bash
    sudo usermod -aG docker $USER